 The Tribunals Service (Employment) Stakeholder Groups are made up of representatives from organisations who are actively involved in the continued development of the Tribunals Service.
 The National User Groups in England & Wales and Scotland are comprised of a representative group of stakeholders, with experience in various fields, perform a consultative role in order to build on existing good practice.

-Previous minutes from this from all boards and groups can be found on the Archive page.
+Previous minutes from this from all boards and groups can be requested by email

 Employment Tribunal System Steering Board

 National user group (NUG)

 The Employment Tribunals has two National User Groups; one for England & Wales and one for Scotland.
 Meetings are held twice a year and provide customers, partners and providers with the opportunity to raise issues or concerns regarding the quality of information and service provided by the organisation